-As the company begins 2019, it expects sulfur dioxide (SO2) emissions to be lower by nearly 90 percent, nitrogen oxide (NOx) to be lower by nearly 75 percent, carbon dioxide (CO2) to be lower by approximately 40 percent and mercury emissions by 80 percent.
+Sulfur dioxide (SO2) emissions are lower by approximately 90 percent, nitrogen oxide (NOx) by 75 percent, carbon dioxide (CO2) lower by over 40 percent and mercury emissions by 80 percent.

 AVOIDING EMISSIONS

 Since 2008, OG&E customer energy efficiency programs, including home energy audits and weatherization have saved more than 1 million megawatt-hours of electricity consumption.
 Energy efficiency programs have led to the avoidance of approximately 500 tons of NOx and nearly 1,000 tons of SO_2 emissions.
 We're helping build sustainable value for our customers by maintaining a diverse generating portfolio, helping customers use less energy, save money and reducing our emissions profile.